If you have any questions about our program:

 For the next 11 years he served as a cyber operations officer in various roles managing the Air Force's enterprise network.
 His duty titles included network operations manager, network engineer, and network communications contracts case officer.
 His final job was as instructor of Air Force ROTC at Iowa State University.

-James holds a B.S. in Computer Science and a M.A. in Information Technology Management.
+James holds a BS in Computer Science and an MA in Information Technology Management.